Accueil

 article

-By: RARe - Edition P. Huan
+By: C. Jenny BRC4PLANTS - Edition P. Huan

 From 29 September to 1 October 2025, the RARe general assembly and scientific seminar were held in Montpellier, bringing together 98 people, including 68 from all over France and overseas territories, to exchange ideas and learn about the latest news in the areas of animals, the environment, plants, forestry and micro-organisms, cross-disciplinary working groups and the infrastructure's action plan.
 The seminar on CRB digital strategies was a great success, widely appreciated by participants and speakers alike.
 The RARe infrastructure would like to thank everyone for making these days such a success.